-There is no question that agility is extremely valuable for any position in football, from corner back to offensive linemen.
+There is no question that agility is extremely valuable for any position in football, especially for running backs.
 One of the best

 ways to help players improve their agility, is by having them run through a rope ladder.